zond/dipact/README.md

 A work-in-progress web client to https://github.com/zond/diplicity.

-Try latest version at https://dipact.appspot.com.
+Try the latest version at https://dipact.appspot.com.

 ## Develop